AlexCiocan/algos101/README.md

 !!!!!!
 Whenever possible user Collections.* or Arrays.* util classes.

 1. Implement Bubble sort for both arrays and collections( 2 approaches).
 Performance ?..
 Can you improve it ?
+First approach:
+	- standard bubble sort: loop trough the list until we don't need to swap elements. it's performance is almost n^2 in every case

+Idea: after a swap the rightmost element gets its right place so at the next iteration we don't need to loop through the whole list, just to the last swapped element index.

+=> Second approach:
+	- we save the index of the last swapped element so we don't have to loop through the whole list.
+	- performance:  in the best case its complexity is n.

 2. Implements QuickSort for both arrays and collections(2 approaches = iterative + recursiv) [Look up 3way Quicksort].
 Performance..?